naihloan/ramoneando/docs/drafts-writing/DeMauro,Martin.2019.How-to-make-sense-of-precariousness.md

 Judith Butler's toolbox in relation to the bodily ontology of precariousness; and the crossing in Roberto Esposito's biopolitical path between impersonal life and affirmative biopolitics.

+**Keywords:**
-**Keywords:** Biopolitics, Precarity, Judith Butler, Roberto Espósito
+Bíos-precarious, Biopolitics, Precarity, Judith Butler, Roberto Espósito

 **Resumen**